Crossmint/wallets-expo-quickstart/README.md

 ## Introduction

-Create and interact with Crossmint wallets using Crossmint Auth to handle user authentication.
+Create and interact with Crossmint wallets.
+This quickstart uses [Stytch Auth](https://stytch.com/) and uses your phone number as a signer for that wallet.

 **Learn how to:**
 - Create a wallet